Garrett04/ecommerce-app/server/README.md

 ## Project Status
 In Progress:
 - Engaged in testing procedures.
-- Integration of Stripe payment functionality.
+- Handling of some errors related to auth middlewares.

 ## Room for Improvement
 Room for improvement: